ssambss/AutomatedFinanceTracker/README.md

    ![image](https://github.com/ssambss/AutomatedFinanceTracker/assets/61969837/2558f197-2c31-4ca8-8776-e620f6c27b39)
 3. "Muu" can be left empty, whatever is not specified in the other categories will be added to this category.

+NOTE: I'd assume the data columns banks provide in their csv's differ from bank to bank, hence the values in DataInserter class' self.selected_columns needs to be changed based on which data columns you want to include from the csv files.
+Currently it is curated for the data that Nordea provides.

 ---

 ## Usage